Francode77/hair_removal_ham10000/README.md

 # Hair removal on HAM10000
-This script eliminates hairs visible on images from the HAM10000 dataset.
+This script eliminates hairs from images from the HAM10000 dataset.
+The algorithm can be tweaked with the variables

 # Prerequisites